University of Regensburg

 KU Course Equivalency Database: This is a list of courses currently pre-approved for KU credit (approved equivalency) and courses that students have had approved for KU credit in the past (possible equivalencies).
 Use 'Regensburg' in the search field.

 German Language Courses: Learn more about the options for studying German.
 Courses are offered at all levels and credit is awarded for German language study.

 Visit the Credit Approval Process page for detailed information on the procedure for obtaining KU course equivalency approval for courses you plan to take abroad.
 All courses taken and grades earned while abroad must be posted as KU equivalents on a student’s KU transcript and grades will figure into a student’s KU GPA.
 The relevant KU academic department will make the final decision regarding posting of credit, and their application toward graduation.

-The program includes a six-week language course and orientation after arrival in Regensburg.
-This course, worth three hours of language credit, is obligatory for every student participating in the program.
+The program includes a four-week language course and orientation after arrival in Regensburg.
+The Orientation and Intensive Language Course (ILC) is taken for credit and is obligatory for every student participating in the program.
 The purpose is to prepare students for academic life in Germany.

 This program is open to KU students with sophomore status or higher and a 2.8 cumulative GPA who have completed 2-4 semesters of college-level German or the equivalent by the beginning of the program.
 Students may be accepted with less language on a case by case basis.

 Fund created by estate gift from the late Dean and Elisabeth Collins.
 Awards up to $10,000 for students on semester or $20,000 for year long programs to Germany.
 Open to all majors but preference for students studying music and particularly opera.
 Minimum 2.5 GPA requirement.
 Apply online: